pasqualinodipilla/viralblock-clinical-trial/0_documents/README.md

 - Simulate a **clinical trial** with random assignment to Placebo or Viralblock
 - Generate **realistic CDISC-style datasets**
-- Apply statistical analysis using **R, SAS and SQL**
+- Apply statistical analysis using **R and SAS**

 ## 1_raw_data/
-This folder contains raw data used as input for the clinical trial simulation and future comparison with real-world data.
+This folder contains raw data used as input for the clinical trial simulation.

 ### Simulated Datasets (location: '1_raw_data/simulated')